The most important squares

 The Vasco da Gama Bridge is the longest bridge in Lisbon and Europe.
 It was built for the 1998 Lisbon World Exposition and measures 17.2 km long.

-The 25 de Abril Bridge (Ponte 25 de Abril) in Lisbon is the longest suspension bridge in Europe.
+The 25 de Abril Bridge (Ponte 25 de Abril) is Europe's longest suspension bridge.
 It was built by the company that constructed the San Francisco Bridge.

 Staying in Lisbon for longer?